Format, style, and color stencils

-The panel will always display the default sections that are common to all stencils: Size & Position, Fills & Strokes, Opacity, Rounded Corners and Drop Shadow.
+The panel will always display the default sections that are common to all stencils: Size & Position, Fills & Strokes, Opacity, Drop Shadow, and Blur.

 Some stencils come with specific styling capabilities.
 In this case, the panel will display an additional section with those options.
-We’ll cover these capabilities later in this article.
+We cover these capabilities in the Specific Stencils article

-Size, Position, Rotate and Flip controls are grouped together in the Size & Position section, and each of these actions can be performed both in the Format Panel and on the page.
+Size, Position, Rotate, and Flip controls are grouped together below the coordinates, and each of these actions can be performed both in the panel or on the page.